stephenh/stephenh.github.com/lift-templating-is-a-joke.markdown

 And this could probably be cleaned up.

-Even if the templating was driven entirely off of HTML `id` elements, I think you'd have a usable solution.
+Even if the templating was driven entirely off of HTML `id` attributes, I think you'd have a usable solution.

-I admit I haven't fully thought it through, but I think it would work out well.
+I admit I haven't fully thought it through, but I'm optimistic.

 Code Generation
 ---------------